Proxy management

 Use Crawlora as an API for structured web data in dashboards, AI agents, CRMs, research workflows, SEO tools, and internal analytics.

-Track keyword rankings, organic results, related queries, and search result changes across locations and languages.
+Track keyword rankings, result URLs, snippets, competitor visibility, Google Trends demand signals, and search result changes across locations and languages.

-Build local lead lists, enrich business profiles, and monitor categories, ratings, and place data.
+Build local lead lists, enrich business profiles, normalize addresses, and monitor categories, ratings, and place data.

 Analyze app reviews, ratings, version history, competitors, and user feedback from app stores.

-Track TikTok videos, creators, hashtags, music, comments, and trend signals.
+Track TikTok videos, creators, hashtags, music, comments, trend signals, and public Top Ads creative data.

 Collect channel, video, comment, caption, transcript, playlist, and Shorts data for research and AI workflows.

-Monitor product pages, marketplace listings, pricing, reviews, and competitive product data.
+Monitor Shopify storefront catalogs, product search, marketplace listings, shop catalogs, pricing, variants, reviews, and competitive product data.

 Build or buy